devinsolutions/docker-taiga/README.md

 taiga-back persists data such as attachments in `/srv/taiga-back/media`.
 **This directory is not a volume by default!**

+### Populate the database with initial data

+You can populate the database by using `populate-db` command.
+Because this command will overwrite existing data, it is not run by default.

 ## Stability

 Breaking changes may occur between different image tags, so make sure to